 I didn’t take a picture of my project before I started, but it was just a large plantation shutter similar to these.

-I removed the tilt bar and added a scrap piece of thin wood to make the louvers stationary.
+First, I removed the tilt bar and added a scrap piece of thin wood to make the louvers stationary.

-I used Heirloom Traditions Buttermilk Chalk Type Paint to give my repurposed plantation shutter a nice vintage look.
+I used Heirloom Traditions Paint Buttermilk Chalk Type Paint to give my repurposed plantation shutter a nice vintage look.
 I used some Heirloom Traditions clear wax.

-I designed my words in the Silhouette program using the Gabriola Font in a size of 135.
+The design was done in the Silhouette program using the Gabriola Font in a size of 135.
 I did all of the phrases, and just let some hang out off of the working page.
 Then I just moved them when I wanted to cut them out.

 I used brown vinyl (from Silhouette) and took advantage of the easy transfer method using painter’s tape.
 You can transfer several lines reusing the same piece of tape.
 I like the gentler hold of the painter’s tape compared to transfer material for small items like this.

 Voila! here is the end result!
 This was a quickie project that I did a couple of months ago.
-I have a two larger projects in the works, but I need a break in the hot weather to wrap them up.